emilstu/CAE_Feature_Extraction/README.md

-# CAE Feature Extraction
+# CAE_Feature_Extraction

-## Program for extracting features from LV-myocardium
+A program for feature extraction and classification of the LV-myocardium properties in relation to measured ffr.
+The program consist of

-- Convolutional autoencoder (2D/3D)
+- Convolutional autoencoder (2D/3D) for dimensionality reduction of image patches
 - Automatic segmentation (from a trained model) using [MIScnn](https://github.com/frankkramer-lab/MIScnn)
 - Kmeans clustering
-- Feature extraction on clustered images
+- Feature extraction
 - SVM classification of extracted features

 ## Folder structure